garrandall/popular-music-data/tracks/you-sure-love-to-ball-marvin-gaye.md

   start_date: '1974-03-02'
 ---

-Ooh Baby please turn yourself around
+OhBaby please turn yourself around
-Ahh baby so I can love you
+Ah baby so I can love you
 Ohh baby baby
 I'll make you feel so good
 Ohh baby just like you want me to